biolab/scorange-hugo/content/blog/X And Y Chromosome in Embryos.md

 <br>

 The data we need for this example is deposited in ArrayExpress database under the accession number <a href=”https://www.ebi.ac.uk/arrayexpress/experiments/E-MTAB-3929/”> E-MTAB-3929 </a>.
 This single cell data was collected from human preimplantation embryos at different timepoints.
 We import the data into Orange using The Load Data widget, followed by Genes widget.
+Alternatively, you can load the human preimplantation embryos dataset using Single Cell Datasets widget.
 Employing Create Class widget helps us to classificate cells based on the sampling day.
 \
 \
 {{% figure src="/blog_img/2019-05-06/createclass_workflow.png" width="95%" height="95%" %}}